Baked Garlic Home Fries

 Step 7

 Serve.
-Serve the home fries with ketchup, mayo, or my Skinny Chipotle Ranch Dressing.
+Serve the home fries with ketchup, mayo, or Skinny Chipotle Ranch Dressing.

 May I suggest a cocktail?
 While there is nothing better than a burger, fries, and a beer, you might wanna try my Classic Salty Dogs or my Blackberry Peach Frozen Margaritas.
 Both are delish!

 First of all, baked fries will never be the same as fries that are cooked in oil.
-To crisp up leftover fries, either bake them in the oven again, or fry them up in some oil in a cast iron skillet.
+To crisp up leftover fries, either bake them in the oven again, fry them up in some oil in a cast iron skillet, or reheat in your air fryer.
 They should crisp up nicely either way.

 Baked fries are better for you than potatoes that are submerged and fried in oil.
 However, too much of anything should be avoided.
 I recommended sticking to one or two servings of baked fries at a time. 😀